zship/grunt-amd-doc/README.md

 grunt-amd-doc uses `basePath`, `paths`, and `packages` (all optional) to transform file names to AMD module names.

-Once these options are in place, `grunt doc` will run amd-doc.
+Once these options are in place, `grunt amd-doc` will run amd-doc.